What are the Federally-Facilitated Marketplace’s (FFM) requirements for consent to contact?

 Obtain & Store Your Consent to Contact Records with AgencyBloc

-AgencyBloc is the #1 Agency Recommended Management Platform for health and life insurance agencies.
-Agencies utilize AgencyBloc’s industry-specific AMS to house all their client data, including essential documents like consent to contact records.
+AgencyBloc is the #1 Recommended insurance industry growth platform.
+Agencies, GAs, and IMO/FMOs utilize AgencyBloc’s industry-specific solutions to effectively manage their operations, including housing all of their client data and essential documents like consent to contact records.

-How to Obtain Consent to Contact from Clients Using AgencyBloc
+How to Obtain Consent to Contact from Clients Using AgencyBloc's AMS+ Solution

-Gather consent from your individual and group clients electronically with AgencyBloc:
+Gather consent from your individual and group clients electronically with AMS+:

-- Use AgencyBloc’s Automated Workflow tool to create tasks to remind agents to obtain consent whenever they begin working with a new individual or client.
-This allows your team to integrate these new regulations into your existing processes seamlessly.
+- Use the workflow automation tools to create tasks to remind agents to obtain consent whenever they begin working with a new individual or client.
+This allows your teams to integrate these new regulations into your existing processes seamlessly.

-Using an AMS like AgencyBloc to obtain consent and manage your consent to contact records allows your agency to stay compliant with government regulations, provide a higher level of customer service, and add more value to your new and existing client relationships.
+Using AgencyBloc's AMS+ solution to obtain consent and manage your consent to contact records allows your teams to stay compliant with government regulations, provide a higher level of customer service, and add more value to your new and existing client relationships.

-How to Manage Your Clients' Consent in AgencyBloc
+How to Manage Your Clients' Consent in AgencyBloc's Platform

 Request Your 1-on-1 AgencyBloc Demo